lkonarek/lkonarek/_posts/2020-09-11-Suicide-analysis.md

 ---
 layout: post
-title: Suicide Rates since 1985
+title: Analysis of Suicide Rates since 1985
 ---

 Thursday September 10th marked World Suicide Prevention Day, a day where awareness is brought to one of the most prevalent and preventable causes of death: suicide.
 Our society has a strange relationship with suicide.
 We all know that it is a problem, however we rarely talk about it or acknowledge it as if that may give people ideas.
 I believe by investigating more of what causes suicides and why people ultimately feel the need to take their own life we will prevent these tragedies far more effectively.
 Although this analysis will not even begin to answer why people commit suicide I aim to identify: